microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for JS Programmers.md

 // object is a string, because we declared it above as the variable part of Backpack const object = backpack.get();

-// Due to this variable, you cannot pass a number to add backpack.add(23);
+// Due to backpack variable being a string, you cannot pass a number to the add function backpack.add(23);
 ```